-Constipation is one possible complication of ulcerative colitis (UC).
-UC is an inflammatory bowel disease that causes inflammation along the lining of your large intestine and rectum.
+Ulcerative colitis (UC) is an inflammatory bowel disease that causes inflammation along the lining of your large intestine and rectum.

 Corticosteroids and immunosuppressant drugs are often prescribed to treat UC.
 But even if you take these medications for your condition, you may need other remedies to help manage constipation.

 Hydration contributes to healthy gastrointestinal function.
 According to the